-The CB Open/CB Closed binary inputs are monitored.
-The relay goes to Lockout and an output can be given where a 0/0 condition exists for longer than the CB Travel Alarm setting.
+The Relay goes to Lockout and the CB Alarm output is given where the Travelling condition exists for longer than the CB Travel Alarm setting.

-An instantaneous output is given for a 1/1 state.
+An instantaneous CB Alarm is given for a 1/1 state - i.e. where the CB indicates it is both Open and Closed at the same time.